On Assignment for the University of Michigan Department of Radiology News & Notes newsletter. Read below or request PDF.

 Fall 2025

+Patients who have been diagnosed with localized prostate cancer have an opportunity to seek treatment in a health care environment where every aspect of their care will be addressed.
+At the U-M Weiser Center for Prostate Cancer, “our focus is entirely on patient-centered care,” says co-director and prostate MRI specialist, Matthew Davenport, MD, MBA, Professor of Radiology and Urology and Vice Chair of Radiology.
+The center, which opened in January 2022, is the direct result of a $30 million philanthropic gift from U-M regent and prostate cancer survivor, Ron Weiser.
 In addition to ensuring that all patients receive world-class medical care, “we want them to feel like they’re entering a sanctuary where they’re empowered not only to survive — but to thrive.
-We do this by utilizing a multidisciplinary structure,” which means newly referred patients are seeing a team of urologists, radiation oncologists, and radiologists often at the same time.
-This allows us to offer different perspectives when assessing their condition and planning the most effective treatment options.
+We do this by utilizing a multidisciplinary structure,” which means newly referred patients can consult with an integrated team of urologists, radiation oncologists, and radiologists, often during the same visit.
+This allows the Weiser team to offer different perspectives when assessing each patient’s condition, to plan the most effective treatment options.

-experts,” says Dr. Dess.
+Located in the University Hospital, the Weiser Center’s 360-degree approach is guided by two additional co-directors, Todd Morgan, MD, Professor of Urology, specializing in Urologic Oncology and Bob Dess, MD, Associate Professor of Radiation Oncology and coordinated by Program Manager, Martina Jerant, MPH.
+“The whole idea behind the donation was to find ways to provide high-quality comprehensive care by a team of experts,” says Dr. Dess.
 Through expertise, collaboration and innovation, the patient is at the center of every decision.
 “The amazing thing about our team is the intense focus on elevating the patient experience.
 There’s constant attention given to their voice,” says Dr. Morgan.

+From the moment patients arrive throughout the completion of their care, every detail has been pre-planned to make their health care as efficient as possible.
+A roadmap has been created for them to follow that includes education, navigation and peer mentoring.
 Patient Education provides access to relevant information during each phase of care.
-By selecting the resources tab on our website, an informative, video-enriched educational platform features such topics as: Navigating your diagnosis, Planning your first visit, and Post-treatment care.
-An AI tool is also being developed that will allow them to search and locate curated content such as documents and guidelines specific to their needs.
+By selecting the resources tab on the website, an informative, video-enriched educational platform features such topics as: Navigating your diagnosis, Planning your first visit, and Post-treatment care.
+An AI tool is also being developed that will allow patients to search and locate curated content such as documents and guidelines specific to their needs.

-One of those highly regarded patient advocates is Rick Haas, 67, from Toledo, Ohio, who was diagnosed with advanced prostate cancer during the pandemic of 2020.
+Peer Mentoring provides an invaluable service by connecting current patients in all stages of their care with previous patients.
+Advocate volunteers are available to answer questions from the perspective of someone who has first-hand experience.
+Some of these same advocates are an integral part of the decision-making process in the ongoing development of the center.
+One of those highly regarded peer mentors is Rick Haas, 67, from Toledo, Ohio, who was diagnosed with advanced prostate cancer during the pandemic of 2020.
 He had a prostatectomy (surgical removal of all or part of the prostate gland) at Michigan Medicine.
 “The surgery was successful, but there was still some cancer left in the prostate bed (the space between the bladder and bowel), says Mr. Haas.
-“I did 39 treatments of radiation and hormone therapy during which I would try to cheer up other people going through the same process.
+“I did 39 treatments of radiation and hormone therapy, during which I would try to cheer up other people going through the same process.
 That’s when I decided to become a mentor.”